 Descriptive statistics of patient and healthcare provider characteristics are presented and briefly discussed in online Appendix 5.
 This section provides a descriptive overview of the behavioural and survey measures of trust.

 In the trust game, as shown in Figure 1, the majority of patients (57.1 %) sent half of their endowment, while 6.5% chose to send nothing.
 Overall, the average amount sent is 65% of the initial endowment.
+Sending money was a good investment decision for most patients, as only 1.2% of patients received less than the amount sent.

 The survey measure of trust is heavily skewed towards high levels of trust (see Figure 2).
 The average survey score is 88.1 out of 100 (with a standard deviation of 9.4).
 Only three patients scored below 50, and 11% of patients have the maximum score of 100.